How to do your accountingThe page was last modified:

 Statistics to Statistics Sweden (SCB)

 In some cases, you must also provide statistics to Statistics Sweden.
-In that case, Statistics Sweden will contact you.
+If this is the case you will be contacted by Statistics Sweden.

 Responsible: Swedish Agency for Economic and Regional Growth